FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Resolutions
 ^^^^^^^^^^^

-Specifying a "resolution" is redundant for POST requests that contain both "values" and a "duration".
+Specifying a resolution is redundant for POST requests that contain both "values" and a "duration".
+Also, posted data is checked against the required resolution of the assets which are posted to.

+GET requests (such as *getMeterData*) return data in the resolution which the sensor is configured for.
-For GET requests such as *getMeterData* a "resolution" may be specified explicitly to obtain e.g. hourly or daily values.
-If omitted, the web service will infer a resolution from the available data.
+A "resolution" may be specified explicitly to obtain the data in downsampled form, which can be very beneficial for download speed.
+The specified resolution needs to be a multiple of the asset's resolution, e.g. hourly or daily values if the asset's resolution is 15 minutes.
-Valid resolutions for timeseries data in version 1 of the API are "PT15M" only.

 .. _units: